takugian/quick-tutorials-with-aws/applicationautoscaling/autoscalinglambda/README.md

-# lambdaautoscaling
+# autoscalinglambda

-This project creates a Lambda function with Auto Scaling configured.
+This project creates an auto Scaling for a Lambda provisioned concurrency.

 ## Helpful links